kumar8600/mac-builtin-keyboard-disabler/README.md

 ## Setup

-This have dependency for [libusbx](http://libusbx.org/) to watch hotplug.
+This has dependency for [libusbx](http://libusbx.org/) to watch usb attaching/detaching.
 If you don't have it:

 ```
 $ brew install libusbx